kklitzing/home-assistant/README.md

 If you are restoring your existing HA setup, then additionally make sure to combine the lines from this repo's [`configuration.yaml`](hass-config/configuration.yaml) and `secrets.yaml` when restoring your own.

 - The `.env` file holds variables that the `docker-compose` command will refer to when it builds the containers.
-  First open the `.env` file within the base directory with your choice of text editor `cd home-assistant`
+  First open the `.env.sample` file within the base directory with your choice of text editor:
+  `cd home-assistant`
   `nano .env.sample`